monfaredman/Irdnl/frontend/HEADER_VISUAL_COMPARISON.md

 ---

-**Result:** A premium, Apple-inspired liquid glass header that elevates the entire PersiaPlay brand! 🎉✨
+**Result:** A premium, Apple-inspired liquid glass header that elevates the entire irdnl brand! 🎉✨